 Before you arrive

-We’ve got a Facebook page set up for this years freshers which you can find here (ok, we haven’t got round to it yet but it will be here soon).
+We’ve got a Facebook page set up for this years freshers which you can find here.
 Your lovely Freps (First Year Reps) will be available there to answer questions, or just to chat — we don’t bite, so come along and say hi!

 Speaking of Freps, if you don’t have Facebook or you want to ask a question directly, you’re very welcome to email them directly.
 If they’re not in a position to answer your question they’ll be very glad to redirect you towards somebody who can.
 You can contact them at firstname.lastname@example.org